Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Lessons/Lesson-10.md

-# FEW 2.2 - Advanced CSS - CSS Grid (review)
+# FEW 2.2 - Advanced CSS - Web Components

-CSS Grid is amazing.
-It needs no abstraction!
+This could be the future of the web pay attention.

 ## Why you should know this?

-You weant to arrange things on a page?
-You need CSS Grid.
+This could be the future of the web.
+As a web developer you should have an understanding of what is around the next corner!

 ## Learning Objectives

-1. Use Grid to arrange elements in a 2d layout.
-1. Arrange elements using template columns
-1. Arrange elements using named areas
-1. Define a grid columns and
+1. Define custom components

-## Designing on a grid

-Who uses a grid for design?

-Why use a grid for design?
+1. Define use cases for custom components
+1. Build custom components

+## Web Components

-What are these columns and rows?
+What are Web components?

-## CSS Grid

-grid-template-columns

-grid-template-areas
+Can I use Web Components?

+## Build a Web Component

+Build a Web component..........

 ## Activity

-Apply Grid to a past project
+Make your own component..........

 ## Wrap Up